simonmcmanus/speclate/README.md

 This should include anything you want to share accross all pages.
 CSS, JS, nav, header, footer.
 Anything that doesn't change.
 You can still use selectors to update the layout between pages. eg adding an active class.

-/pages/layout.html needs to contain a html element with an id of container:
+The layout needs to contain a html element with an id of container:

 ```html
 <div id="container">